ItalyPaleAle/WithBlueInk/_posts/2016-01-09-create-a-rhel-6-image-for-microsoft-azure.md

 ![Install RHEL 6.7: bootloader installation](/assets/rhel67-install-11.png)

 In the last step, choose what kind of installation you want.
-In this case, we'll be creating a "Minimal" install, which will provide us with only the packages strictly necessary for the OS to work, so we can add any required package later on.
-You're free to choose any other installation kind, however.
+In this case we'll be creating a "Minimal" install, which will provide us with only the packages strictly necessary for the OS to work so we can add any required application and service later on.
+You're welcome to choose any other installation kind, however.

 ![Install RHEL 6.7: choose installation kind](/assets/rhel67-install-12.png)